Skip to content

 Returns { status: "accepted" } immediately.
 The message IS delivered and queued.

-Why: Cross-agent runs share a single-concurrency nested lane (hardcoded concurrency=1, no config knob — v2026.2.19-2).
+Why: Cross-agent runs share a single-concurrency nested lane.
 Default 30s timeout fails whenever another agent-to-agent run is in progress.
-Fire-and-forget avoids this entirely.

 To check results later: sessions_history(sessionKey="agent:<id>:main", limit=5)